 A rather pretty building (3 grants dating since 1899) with some stylistic quirks,

-Currently, the building appears to be owned by a management firm whose stated goal is to restore the building.
+The building appears to be owned by a management firm whose stated goal was to restore the building (web site no longer on line, and domain for sale).
 I have no independent confirmation of the intent.

 The new building is rather scary looking.
 It has a Rorschach quality: I see an aerial hockey rink.
 Perhaps you see a ship's prow.

 The Hockey Hall of Fame gets a much more prominent place on the city's website.
 In another gesture of disrespect, the library collection spent some time in Eveleth's high school.

 1911 Carnegie grant, built in 1914, expanded in 1924.
 Still in use.